-- Members who post a challenge to the slate need to indicate in writing (on the slate posted via email sent to the president, ATC and nominated member): - o the name of the nominee. - o the position she is being nominated for. - o initials of the member making the nomination (so that the Nominating Committee knows who made the challenge).
+- Members who post a challenge to the slate need to indicate in writing (on the slate posted in the house or via email sent to the president, ATC and nominated member): - the name of the nominee. - the position she is being nominated for. - initials of the member making the nomination (so that the Nominating Committee knows who made the challenge).

-The member being nominated must accept the nomination BEFORE it is submitted.
+The member being nominated must accept the nomination BEFORE it is posted.